 The trick with valerian root is to take it for several days.
 Not only does it calm you instantly, but it will also calm down your whole nervous system, which tends to get VERY active when you’re experiencing anxiety attacks (oh trust me, I know…).

-Here are some important things to know before using valerian for anxiety:
+Here are some important things to know before using valerian herbs for anxiety:

 This beautiful flowering plant is related to the mint family – and God does it smell good!
-Plenty of researches has proved that lavender is very effective herb for anxiety because it is one of the most effective herbs for when you need to calm down, relax and have better night sleep.
+Plenty of research has proved that lavender is a very effective herb for anxiety because it is one of the most effective herbs for when you need to calm down, relax and have a better night’s sleep.
 It reduces nervousness, brings peace, and makes you just feel a bit better.
-Also, many people use lavender scent at home for a nice tension release.
+Also, many people use lavender scents at home for a nice tension release.

 Keep in mind that the following things must be taken care of before using the lavender herb for anxiety: